pdidev/tutorial/README.md

 * Write the 2D selection from `main_field` at iterations 1 to 3 inclusive into
   slices at coordinate 0 to 2 of first dimension of the 3D dataset.
   Match the expected output described in `ex8.h5dump`.
-You can easily check if the files are the same by:
+You can easily check if the files are the same by running:
 ```bash
   diff ex8.h5dump <(h5dump ex8-data0x0.h5)
 ```